Sugar has attracted a lot of attention recently, particularly with the introduction of the long-awaited sugar tax.

 Sugar swap #2: raspberry caipirinha for a martini

-Sometimes the occasion calls for a cocktail.
-Unfortunately most cocktails call for sugar.
-The average raspberry caipirinha contains around 20g of sugar, and not a lot else.
-What’s more it’s all too easy to enjoy more than one and quickly exceed your daily allowance of sugar.
+Some occasions call for a cocktail.
+Unfortunately, most cocktails call for sugar.
+The average raspberry caipirinha contains around 20g of sugar, and not much else.
+It’s also far too easy to enjoy more than one and quickly exceed your daily sugar allowance.

-To save on sugar, take inspiration from James Bond and order a martini, or, if you’re celebrating, treat yourself to a glass of champers.
+To save on sugar, take inspiration from Bond and order a martini, or celebrate with a glass of champers.
 Both options contain less than 3g of sugar.

 Sugar saving: 17g